December 20, 2018 • Sara Eagin

 This object label goes beyond identifying the artifact as a tea scoop—something most people could probably decipher from simply looking at it.
 The text gives visitors some context and detail that is interesting to read.

-For more information on how storytelling can help your organization, check out our comprehensive guide to corporate storytelling.
+For more information on how storytelling in 50 words or less can help your organization, check out our comprehensive guide to storytelling in the corporate world.